-- 32 Properties at risk in a PMF, approximately 58 vehicles. - Warning acceptance factor + Warning Lag Factor + Traffic Movement Time + Traffic Safety Factor = 3.1 hours to evacuate - It should be noted due to fast travel time to upstream affected locations in a PMF, evacuation needs to be completed at the earliest possible time.
-The majority of these properties would already be affected by flooding in a PMF and evacuation may have already occurred. - In a sunny day failure, wave travel time to Old Bangalow Rd/Tamarind Drive is less that the evacuation timeline, however there would be a comparatively smaller number of properties to evacuate.
+- 39 Properties at risk in a PMF with dambreak, approximately 70 vehicles. - Evacuation time: Warning acceptance factor + Warning Lag Factor + Traffic Movement Time + Traffic Safety Factor = 3.12 hours to evacuate - It should be noted due to fast travel time to affected locations in a PMF, evacuation needs to be completed at the earliest possible time.
+The majority of these properties would already be affected by flooding in a PMF and evacuation may have already occurred.

-Due to the fast wave travel time, evacuation should occur to the closest highest ground outside the PMF extent.
+- In a sunny day failure, wave travel time to Old Bangalow Rd/Tamarind Drive is less that the evacuation timeline, however there would be a comparatively smaller number of properties to evacuate. - Due to the fast wave travel time, evacuation may need to occur to the closest highest ground outside the PMF extent.
 This may be to high ground in Tintenbar, or to Tamarind Drive towards the Pacific Motorway to the North.